giantswarm/template-app/README.md

 # {APP-NAME} chart

 Giant Swarm offers a {APP-NAME} App which can be installed in workload clusters.
-Here we define the {APP-NAME} chart with its templates and default configuration.
+Here, we define the {APP-NAME} chart with its templates and default configuration.

 **What is this app?**